sailfish-spotify/hutspot/docs/operating/page-usage.md

    * Add to Playlist

 ### Artist Page
+ * Pulldown Menu provides
+    * Load Artist About Page in Browser
  * Click on Artist Image to play this artists tracks
  * Click on the Page Header to switch between showing
    * Albums